-With the Adelaide University’s School of Public Health Bushfire and Heatwave Information Resource for Culturally and Linguistically Diverse Communities through the Emergency Management project funded by the Attorney General’s Department of the Australian Government under the National Emergency Management Projects (NEMP) funding.
+University of Adelaide’s School of Public Health, ‘Bushfire and Heatwave Information Resource for Culturally and Linguistically Diverse Communities’ (2020), under the National Emergency Management Projects (NEMP) funding, Attorney General’s Department of the Australian Government

 University of Adelaide’s Hugo Centre, ‘Limestone Coast Migration Project: Workforce Attraction and Retention Strategy Report’ (2020), Primary Industry and Regions SA, Regional Australia Institute

 University of Adelaide’s Hugo Centre ‘Maximising AMEP and English Language Learning Consultation Report’ (2020), Settlement Council of Australia (SCoA)

 University of Adelaide’s Hugo Centre, ‘The Impact of Coronavirus on Settlement Services Consultation Report’ (2020), Settlement Council of Australia (SCoA)